Liang Kingdom

 Liang (梁 (Liáng)) was a kingdom/principality in the Chinese Han dynasty.
-Its territories was located within the modern Henan, Anhui and Shandong provinces.
+Its territories were located within the modern Henan, Anhui and Shandong provinces.

 History

 Shortly before the establishment of the Han dynasty, the Qin-era Dang Commandery (碭郡) was granted to Peng Yue by Liu Bang as the Kingdom of Liang, named after the synonymous kingdom of the Warring States period.
 Six years later, Peng was executed on a fabricated treason charge, and the kingdom was granted to Liu Hui (劉恢), a son of Liu Bang.
 Dong Commandery was then added to Liang's territory.
 In the seventh year of Empress Dowager Lü's reign, Hui was moved to Zhao, where he committed suicide soon after.
 The kingdom was granted to Lü Chan (呂產), a nephew of the empress dowager.
 In this period, Liang was briefly renamed Lü.
 During the Lü Clan Disturbance, Lü Chan was killed, and the kingdom's two component commanderies was restored.

 Emperor Wen granted Liang to his fourth son Liu Yi (劉揖) in the second year of his reign.
 However, his fief included only Dang Commandery.
 Yi died 10 years later, and the kingdom passed to his brother, Wu (劉武).
 As the territories held by Emperor Wen's sons was much weaker than those held by other branches of the imperial family, part of Huaiyang, Wu's former fief, was added to Liang, increasing the number of counties in Liang to more than 40.

 Liu Wu died in 144 BC during Emperor Jing's reign.
 After his death, Liang was divided into five principalities, namely Liang, Jichuan (濟川), Jidong (濟東), Shanyang (山陽) and Jiyin (濟陰).
 Its southeastern territories, centered around Suiyang (睢陽), retained the name Liang, and passed to Mai (劉買), Wu's eldest son.
 Liang's land was further reduced during Emperor Wu's reign.
 Liu Mai's descendants continued to hold the principality until the Xin dynasty, when it was converted to a commandery.

 In 79 AD, Liang was granted to Liu Chang (劉暢), a son of the Emperor Ming, his fief being the former Liang territories and part of Chenliu Commandery (陳留郡).
 Chang's line held the principality until the end of the Han dynasty.
 Cao Wei established the Liang Commandery in its location.